ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 a large effect.
 However, make sure that you explore your data before deciding on a threshold to filter out false positives.

-Given :m:`P` the pixels intensities inside the spot, :m:`N` the background intensities, and :m:`\mathrm{std}` the standard deviation, SpotMAX will compute the following effect sizes:
+Given :math:`P` the pixels intensities inside the spot, :math:`N` the background intensities, and :math:`\mathrm{std}` the standard deviation, SpotMAX will compute the following effect sizes:

 * **Glass**: column name ``spot_vs_backgr_effect_size_glass``.